ratwolfzero/hopalong_python/README.md

 ##### Pixel-Based Approximation

-   This ***generative method*** creates a density heatmap matrix by directly mapping trajectory points to discrete pixels where each pixel corresponds to a specific region in continuous space, with emergent density patterns arising from the interaction between the attractor's dynamics and the mapping of continuous coordinates to discrete pixel indices.
+   This ***generative method*** creates a density heatmap matrix by mapping trajectory points directly to discrete pixels.
+Each pixel corresponds to a specific region in continuous space, with emergent density patterns arising from the interaction between the attractor's dynamics and the discretization process.

 - Impact of Image Resolution: